ThwCorbin/toms-site/public/markdown/markdownGuide.md

 # Lists
 Use either "* ", "- ", or "+ " for unordered list items, and either "1. " or "1) " for ordered list items.
 * Note the space after characters.
-* Changing between bullet characters, number style characters, or bullets and numbers, start a new list.
+* Changing between bullet characters, number style characters, or bullets and numbers, starts a new list.

 Markdown for unordered list:
 \- List item \